jbetz34/jbetz34.github.io/docs/_posts/2023-02-01-The-limit-does-not-exist.md

 ![kdb 2^63](assets/img/q-math-large.png)
 Yikes.

 Native math functions in q/kdb+ are limited by the maximum size of the number datatypes involved.
 The largest datatype in q/kdb+ is a "long" which is takes 8 bytes of data.
 In different languages this datatype might be refered to as "bigint", "int64" or "long long", each represents an 8 byte numerical datatype.
 Therefore the limit on native numerical calculations q/kdb+ is only 8 bytes of data - that feels a bit tight.
-Given that numbers in q/kdb+ are signed (positive/negative), that means the largest number you can acurately calculate is 9,223,372,036,854,775,806.
+Given that numbers in q/kdb+ are signed (positive/negative), that means the largest number you can accurately calculate is 9,223,372,036,854,775,806.
 The top two numbers (...807 and ...808) are reserved for 0W and 0N respectively.

 Pathetic.